-When I started out feeding garden birds, I wasn’t keen on spending a lot of money on seed if it was going to be wasted.
-I wanted this to be a success but the burning question was – which bird food attracts the most birds?
+When I bought my first bird feeders I did not know what type of seed or food to put out for the birds.
+I didn’t want to waste too much money and I wanted to know which bird food attracts the most birds?
 I had heard a lot about sunflower seeds but which garden birds even eat sunflower seeds?

 What is The Best Sunflower Seed For Birds?